bithapa/UNIX-commands/README.md

 ---

-# General Terminal Commands:
+## General Terminal Commands:

-To Do This | Execute This
+To Do | Execute This
 ------------------|--------------------------------------
 open the preview of a file in terminal | `cat <file_name>`